reekystive/vscode-pnpm-workspace/README.md

 This extension contributes the following commands:

-- `pnpm Workspace: Copy Workspace Dependencies of...` - Opens a quick picker to select a package and copies its workspace dependencies
+- `pnpm Workspace: Copy Workspace Dependencies Of...` - Opens a quick picker to select a package and copies its workspace dependencies
 - `pnpm Workspace: Re-scan Workspace Packages` - Clears the package cache and re-scans the workspace

 ## Usage

 1. Open a pnpm workspace (a project with `pnpm-workspace.yaml`)
-2. Run `pnpm Workspace: Copy Workspace Dependencies of...` from the Command Palette
+2. Run `pnpm Workspace: Copy Workspace Dependencies Of...` from the Command Palette
 3. Select the package you want to get dependencies for
 4. The workspace dependencies will be copied to your clipboard, separated by newlines